Jump to recipe →

 • Olive oil

 • Ground beef – I like to use 85/15 ground beef, which means the meat is 15% fat.
 I find that this is the perfect amount of juicy meat and marbled fat.
-You can use a leaner meat if you’d like, but just keep in mind that fat is flavor!
+You can use leaner meat if you’d like, but keep in mind that fat is flavor!

 • Chopped onion